t4w4n3/t4w4n3.github.io/heroku-grails.md

 ### 5. Specify a jdk version

-Our Grails app embed Groovy 3.0.7, which supports java up to 15.
+Our Grails app embed Groovy 3.0.7, which supports Java up to 15.

 So why would we take a lower version ?